-Research centers are good places where innovative ideas usually arise, so these could be good environments to rethink cultural changes for a future world; The USA workshop in Washington suggested a DARPA-like agency for culture (Defense Advanced Research Project Agency); DARPA is good example, not sure which one in UK, maybe NESTA, DSTL; Culture is a crucial prerequisite to be able to effectively make the necessary changes to address future work/tech issues; in a broad sense social change is always 'cultural;' mixed structures/facilities would work; they should be somehow connected with advanced companies; having an official outlet that dedicates its time on preparing for the future will have an audience; think tanks explore cultural changes as consequences of transhuman technologies; will take multiple generations unless there is a cataclysmic event that necessitates that change; such exploration should be done on an ongoing basis; local centers would be more effective than national centers in reaching citizens.
+- Research centres are good places where innovative ideas usually arise, so these could be good environments to rethink cultural changes for a future world; - The U.S. workshop in Washington suggested a DARPA-like agency for culture (Defense Advanced Research Project Agency); DARPA is good example, not sure which one in UK, maybe NESTA, DSTL: - Culture is a crucial prerequisite to be able to effectively make the necessary changes to address future work/tech issues; in a broad sense, social change is always 'cultural'; - Mixed structures/facilities would work; they should be somehow connected with advanced companies; - Having an official outlet that dedicates its time on preparing for the future will have an audience; - Think tanks explore cultural changes as consequences of transhuman technologies; - Will take multiple generations unless there is a cataclysmic event that necessitates that change; - Such exploration should be done on an ongoing basis; - Local centres would be more effective than national centres in reaching citizens.

-How do we get past all the noise in the mixed-intentioned media to get the message of the results of this agency's research to enough people to make a difference; just a question of the will and leadership to do it; easy to add as a role for national arts institutes to play; it will help understand the challenges that we are facing; there is enough interest in the future to create it and can be done with minimal funding, yet longevity will be based on actual impact of its work; change of culture in general is not an easy task; justifying the funds to do this might be a challenge.
+How do we get past all the noise in the mixed-intentioned media to get the message of the results of this agency's

+- research to enough people to make a difference? - Just a question of the will and leadership to do it; - Easy to add as a role for national arts institutes to play; - It will help understand the challenges that we are facing; - There is enough interest in the future to create it and can be done with minimal funding, yet longevity will be based on actual impact of its work; - Change of culture in general is not an easy task; - Justifying the funds to do this might be a challenge.